Norton Commando: S

 Also introduced in 1969 and aimed for the American market, was the scrambler style S model which had a high level left-side exhausts.
 The model used the same fibreglass tank as the R model, and a central oil tank was introduced covered by fibreglass side panels.
 The tank and side panels were finished in metalflake paint.
 A 5 in chrome headlight was fitted and the front mudguard and chainguard were also chromed.
 Fork shrouds and gaiters were replaced with a dust seal and chrome plated stanchion.
 Production continued until the introduction of the 1971 SS model.

 Interpol

 After some police forces expressed interest in the Commando, Neale Shilton was recruited from Triumph to produce a Commando to police specifications.
-The end result was the 'Interpol' machine, which sold well to police forces, both at home and abroad.
+The result was the 'Interpol' machine, which sold well to police forces, both at home and abroad.
 The 750 cc machine was fitted with panniers, top box, fairing, radio mountings, police lights, and auxiliary equipment.